sb2nov/sb2nov.github.io/_posts/2014-02-16-Setup-guide-for-a-mac.md

 ---
 layout: post
-title: "Setup Guide for a Mac"
+title: Setup Guide for a Mac
-description: "Guide to setting up a development environment on Mac OS X"
-category: Installation
-tags: [Mac OS, Lessons, Installation]
+date: 2014-02-16 15:27:31
 ---
-{% include JB/setup %}

 ## Update
 **This guide has been updated and is explained in the post [here](/installation/2014/04/20/mac-os-x-setup-guide/).**

 - - -

 I have recently been maintaining documentation on setting up my development environment on Mac OS which can be found [here](http://sb2nov.github.com/mac-setup).
 I got inspired to do this from a similar work by [Nicolashery](https://github.com/nicolashery/mac-dev-setup).
 So I started the [Mac-Setup](http://sb2nov.github.com/mac-setup) repository which was built on top of the work by Nicolas.

 I keep instructions for everything I need to install on my machine for my day to day workflow.
 Ranging from the libraries, application and scripts.
 Below is a table of contents for the setup guide.

 *Full Instructions can be found at [Mac-Setup](http://sb2nov.github.com/mac-setup)*